Paracel Islands

-The Paracel Islands, also known as the Xisha Islands (西沙群岛 (西沙群島, xīshā qúndǎo, West Sand Archipelago)) and the Hoang Sa Archipelago (Quần đảo Hoàng Sa; Chữ Hán: 羣島黃沙), are a disputed archipelago in the South China Sea.
+The Paracel Islands, also known as the Xisha Islands (西沙群岛 (西沙群島, xīshā qúndǎo, West Sand Archipelago)) and the Hoàng Sa Archipelago (Quần đảo Hoàng Sa; Chữ Hán: 羣島黃沙), is a disputed archipelago in the South China Sea and currently controlled by the People's Republic of China.

+The word paracel is of Portuguese origin, meaning placer (a submerged bank or reef), and appears on 16th-century Portuguese maps.
 The archipelago includes about 130 small coral islands and reefs, most grouped into the northeastern Amphitrite Group or the western Crescent Group.
 They are distributed over a maritime area of around 15000 km2, with a land area of approximately 7.75 km2.
-The name Paracel is of Portuguese origin, and appears on 16th-century Portuguese maps.
-The archipelago is approximately equidistant from the coastlines of the People's Republic of China (PRC) and Vietnam, and approximately one-third of the way from central Vietnam to the northern Philippines.
-The archipelago includes Dragon Hole, the deepest underwater sinkhole in the world.
-Turtles and seabirds are native to the islands, which have a hot and humid climate, abundant rainfall and frequent typhoons.
-The archipelago is surrounded by productive fishing grounds and a seabed with potential, but as yet unexplored, oil and gas reserves.
+The archipelago is located about 220 miles (350 km) southeast of Hainan Island, equidistant from the coastlines of the People's Republic of China (PRC) and Vietnam, and approximately one-third of the way between central Vietnam and the northern Philippines.
+A feature of the Paracel Islands is Dragon Hole, the second deepest blue hole (underwater sinkhole) in the world.
+Sea turtles and seabirds are native to the islands, which have a hot and humid climate, abundant rainfall and may experience annual typhoons.
+The archipelago is surrounded by productive fishing grounds and a seabed potentially containing unexplored oil and gas reserves.

-The colonial government of French Indochina set up telecommunication and weather stations on Pattle Island in the Crescent Group and Woody Island ('Boisée' in French) in the Amphitrite Group in the 1930s, which they regularly supplied until 1945.
-Imperial Japan established a military presence on the Paracel Islands during the Second Sino-Japanese War, and Japanese troops lived alongside French troops on Woody Island throughout much of the war.
-After the end of the war, in 1946, the Republic of China sent naval expeditions to the South China Sea and established a garrison on Woody Island.
-Later, in January 1947, French and Vietnamese forces landed on Pattle Island in the Crescent Group.
-By 1955, South Vietnam had taken possession of the Crescent Group.
-In 1956, the PRC took control of and established a permanent presence on Woody Island, which by then was only seasonally inhabited by fishermen from Hainan.
-After the Battle of the Paracel Islands in January 1974, the PRC expelled the South Vietnamese from the Crescent Group and took full control of the Paracels.
-South Vietnam's claim to the islands was inherited by the Socialist Republic of Vietnam, which has ruled all of Vietnam since 1975.

-The ownership of the islands remains hotly contested.
-People's Republic of China on Mainland China, Vietnam, and Republic of China on Taiwan all claim de jure sovereignty, although the PRC has de facto control of the islands.
-In July 2012, China (PRC) established Sansha, Hainan Province, as administering the area.
-In February 2017, the Asia Maritime Transparency Initiative reported 20 outposts of the PRC built on reclaimed land in the Paracels, three of which have small harbors capable of berthing naval and commercial ships.